The entries of the Sinkhorn limit of an $m \times n$ matrix: Introduction

 In particular, $x$ is algebraic over the field generated by the entries of $A$, with degree at most $\binom{m + n - 2}{m - 1}$. \end{conjecture}

+The factor $\frac{1}{m}$ in Conjecture~\ref{general polynomial} arises from the asymmetry between rows and columns in our definition of $\Sink(A)$.

 We conclude in Section~\ref{Open questions} with several open questions.
-In particular, we mention that a more general process of iteratively scaling was introduced in 1937 by Kruithof in the context of predicting telephone traffic~\cite[Appendix~3d]{Kruithof}.
+In particular, we mention that a more general iterative scaling process was introduced in 1937 by Kruithof in the context of predicting telephone traffic~\cite[Appendix~3d]{Kruithof}.
 We conjecture that the entries of this more general limit also have degree at most $\binom{m + n - 2}{m - 1}$.

-Our Mathematica package \textsc{SinkhornPolynomials}~\cite{SinkhornPolynomials} uses the results of this paper to compute Sinkhorn limits rigorously for $3 \times 3$ matrices and conjecturally for $2 \times n$, $3 \times 4$, $3 \times 5$, and $4 \times 4$ matrices as well as their transposes.
+Our Mathematica package \textsc{SinkhornPolynomials}~\cite{SinkhornPolynomials} uses the results of this paper to compute Sinkhorn limits rigorously for $3 \times 3$ matrices and conjecturally for larger matrices.